Homepage / Auctions & Wire Transfers: Wire Transfers

 Bank money transfers are often the most expedient method for transferring funds between bank accounts.

 • The person or institution wishing to do a transfer approaches a bank and gives the bank the order to transfer a certain amount of money.
-If the person or entity uses a online currency exchange service, make sure that the company is trustworthy, has a good track record of sending money and has expertise in wiring money.
+If the person or entity uses an online currency exchange service, make sure that the company is trustworthy, has a good track record of sending money, and has expertise in wiring money.

-• Talk to your local bank official or to a customer service agent with the specific information needed to make the wire transfer.
-However if you are doing this online make sure all your information is correct before entering it into the system.
+• Talk to your local bank official or a customer service agent with the specific information needed for the wire transfer.
+However, if you are doing this online, make sure all your information is correct before entering it into the system.

 • The person or entity will need the recipients banking information, the recipient's name, the recipient's address, the bank's routing number, bank account number, and the bank's phone number and address.

-• If transferring money to an international bank account, you will need the recipient's bank's SWIFT code.
-A "SWIFT code" is a standard format of Bank Identifier Codes (BIC) and it is unique identification code for a particular bank.
+• If you are transferring money to an international bank account, you will need the recipient's bank's SWIFT code.
+A "SWIFT code" is a standard format of Bank Identifier Codes (BIC) and a unique identification code for a particular bank.
 These codes are used when transferring money and information between banks.

-• If the person or entity is sending money from a wire-transfer service (not a bank), they will need to know the recipient's name and also the wire-transfer location in his area where he will pick up the wire transfer.
+• If the person or entity is sending money from a wire-transfer service (not a bank), they will need to know the recipient's name and the wire-transfer location or where to pick up of the wire transfer .

 exchange rates

-• If the person or entity is sending money internationally, they need to make sure they are aware of the currency's conversion rate.
+• If the person or entity is sending money internationally, they need to be aware of the currency's conversion rate.

 This is so you will have enough money for the purchase or transfer.